sturivny/sturivny.github.io/_posts/2025-10-14-how_to_ask_for_help.markdown

 Just ask the actual question.
 Save everyone's time (including yours).

-#### One message, not a drip-feed
+**Just one message**
 No one wants to wait for the seventh message to find out what you actually need.
 Think first, write clearly, read it once, edit, read again — then send.

-#### Make it readable
+**Make it readable**

-A wall of text won't get read — unless it's from your boss.
-Use short paragraphs and full sentences.
+A wall of text won't get read unless it's from your boss =) Use short paragraphs and short sentences.

-#### Be concise
+**Be brief**

-"On my gray Huawei laptop plugged into a 220V socket with a slightly wrinkled white USB-C cable going into a 5-outlet power strip, I get this Python error…" — please don't.
+"On my black Lenovo laptop plugged into a 220V socket with a slightly wrinkled grey USB-C cable going into a 5-outlet power strip, I get this Python error…" — please don't.

 Share only what helps solve the problem.

-#### Include the essentials
+**Include the essentials**
 Language, framework, OS, the exact error, and the smallest code snippet that reproduces the issue.
 Don't make people chase you for basic info.

-#### Localize the problem and ask a specific question

-"My app doesn't work" isn't helpful.
+**Localize the problem and ask a specific question** "My app doesn't work" isn't helpful.
 Do some digging first: find where and why it breaks.
 Bonus: once you isolate it and frame a precise question, you might solve it yourself.

-#### Ask the right person/place
+**Ask the right person/place**

-Don't post a FrontPage 2003 CSS question in your building's group chat.
+Don't post a full error log question in a group chat.
 Choose a relevant channel or a knowledgeable person.

-#### Format your code
+**Format your code**

-Nobody wants to decipher a messy blob.
+Nobody wants to decrypt a messy blob.
 Use code blocks and proper formatting.

-#### Say what you've already tried
+**Say what you've already tried**
 People will suggest the basics first.
-List what you checked — it shows you've put in effort and avoids repeat advice.
+Provide list what you checked.
+It shows you've put in effort and avoids repeat advice.

-#### Be polite and thankful
+**Be polite and thankful**
 No one owes you help.
 Kindness gets better, faster answers.